Mean-payoff Games with Partial Observation: Preliminaries

-Note that for any concrete strategy $\mu$ of Adam there is a unique observation-based strategy $\lambda_\mu$ such that all plays consistent with $\mu$ are consistent with $\lambda_\mu$.
+\begin{remark} Note that for any concrete strategy $\mu$ for Adam there is a unique observation-based strategy $\lambda_\mu$ for him such that all plays consistent with $\mu$ are consistent with $\lambda_\mu$.
 Conversely there may be several, but possibly no, concrete strategies that correspond to a single observation-based strategy.
-In games of limited-observation there is guaranteed to be at least one concrete strategy for every observation-based strategy.
+In games of limited observation there is guaranteed to be at least one concrete strategy for every observation-based strategy. \end{remark}

-Given a threshold $\nu \in \mathbb{R}$, we say a play $\psi$ is \emph{winning for Eve} if $\underline{MP}(\pi) \geq \nu$ for all concrete paths $\pi \in \gamma(\psi)$, otherwise it is \emph{winning for Adam}.
-Given $\nu$, one can construct an equivalent game in which Eve wins if and only if $\underline{MP}(\pi) \geq 0$ if and only if she wins the original game, so without loss of generality we will assume $\nu = 0$.
+\paragraph*{Winning an MPG} Given a threshold $\nu \in \mathbb{R}$, we say a play $\psi$ is \emph{winning for Eve} if $\uMP(\pi) \geq \nu$ for all concrete paths $\pi \in \gamma(\psi)$, otherwise it is \emph{winning for Adam}.
+Given $\nu$, one can construct an equivalent game in which Eve wins if and only if $\uMP(\pi) \geq 0$ if and only if she wins the original game, so without loss of generality we will assume $\nu = 0$.
 A strategy $\lambda$ is \emph{winning} for a player if all plays consistent with $\lambda$ are winning for that player.
 We say that a player \emph{wins} $G$ if (s)he has a winning strategy.

+\begin{remark} It was shown in~\cite{ddgrt10} that in MPGs with partial observation where finite-memory strategies suffice Eve wins the $\uMP$ version of the game if and only if she wins the $\oMP$ version.
+As the majority of games considered in this paper only require finite memory, we can take either definition.
+For simplicity and consistency with Section~\ref{sec:liminf} we will use $\uMP$. \end{remark}